deadlydog/AHKCommandPicker/ReadMe.md

 For more reasons to use this with your AHK scripts, see [Why Use AHK Command Picker][WhyUseAhkCommandPickerPage].

-## 🚀 How To Use AHK Command Picker
+## 🚀 How to use AHK Command Picker

 Start by [downloading the latest release][DownloadLatestReleaseUrl].
 To launch AHK Command Picker run the `AHKCommandPicker.ahk` script.

 Press the `Caps Lock` key to bring up the AHK Command Picker GUI.
-From there just type the name of the command that you want to run and hit enter to run it.
+From there, just type the name of the Command that you want to run and hit Enter to run it.

-You can still toggle Caps Lock on and off by pressing `Shift`+`Caps Lock`.
+Note: You can still toggle Caps Lock on and off by pressing `Shift`+`Caps Lock`.

+### Adding your own Commands, hotkeys, and hotstrings

+AHK Command Picker comes with many Commands out of the box, but the real power comes from adding your own Commands, hotkeys, and hotstrings.

+- `UserCommands\MyCommands.ahk`: Add your own Commands here.
+- `UserCommands\MyHotkeys.ahk`: Add your own hotkeys and hotstrings here.

+You can use AHK Command Picker to open these files for editing by running the `EditMyCommands` and `EditMyHotkeys` Commands.
+After you have modified a file, run the `ReloadAHKScript` Command to apply your changes.

-To add your own commands to AHK Command Picker, see [the documentation][DocumentationPage].
+For more information, see [the documentation][DocumentationPage].

+### Additional tidbits

 You will likely want to [have AHKCommandPicker start automatically when you log into Windows][AutomaticallyStartAtLogin].

-### Upgrading Versions
+### Upgrading versions

 If you are upgrading from v1 to v2, see [the migration guide][MigrateFromV1ToV2Page].

-## 🖼 Screen Shots
+## 🖼 Screenshots

 All commands: